 So what’s next for Gourd?
 “Stencyl has gotten my dream further than it ever would have gotten using any other toolset, and I still have a lot to do with Gourd before I can hang up my hat on this project.
 My next steps are to work on more graphics, design some fun and unique levels and work on the graphical user interface.”

 Not only that, but more graphically complex games can be created with Stencyl too.
 Put simply, Stencyl is a powerful tool that doesn’t require C++ knowledge or a hugely in-depth understanding of scripting in order to understand.
-Just check out this shooting game made in just a week;

 The aptly named Tower Tank by Trey is one of 4 fully functioning games out there- check them out here.
 Trey described the process that took him from beta-participant to indie game developer, “I started development on February 24th and ended it one week later on March 3rd.
 First, I laid the foundation for the graphics.”